Find answers to your questions about coverage, payment, membership with Teachers Life Insurance and more.

 Can I change the email address associated with my VersaPay account?

+Visit https://members.teacherslife.com.
 Once logged in, edit your profile in the Members area.
 VersaPay will be updated accordingly before your next invoice is scheduled to be sent.
 As a security feature, VersaPay will send you an email notifying you that the email address on file has been changed.

 Why can’t I see my policy information in VersaPay?

-The VersaPay account allows you access to your financial details (bank and credit card information) and billing and payment information.
+Your VersaPay account allows you access to your financial details (bank and credit card information) and billing and payment information.
 VersaPay is an invoicing presentment and payment provider only.
 Some basic policy information can be found on your monthly invoices, such as policy number, premium due and the value of the policy.

 I had a declined bank or credit card payment through VersaPay.
 What should I do?

 If you already have access to your VersaPay e-invoicing account, visit the login page at https://secure.versapay.com/payables/teacherslife/login to review your settings and update your payment information.
 If you haven’t signed up to access your VersaPay e-invoicing account, email Teachers Life at firstname.lastname@example.org with your policy number and you will receive an email invitation from Teachers Life within a couple of business days explaining how to sign up and to access your VersaPay e-invoicing account.
 Teachers Life can walk you through this process or make updates on your behalf.
 Call us at 800 668 4229.